Athens Bankruptcy Lawyers

-Choosing to file for bankruptcy is not an easy decision.
-While it may be the best choice for you and your loved ones, the process of filing can often be overwhelming.
-At Burrow & Associates, we know that bankruptcy can be an extremely challenging process, but our Athens bankruptcy lawyers are committed to guiding you through the process of filing for bankruptcy in a stress-free and judgement-free environment.
+Choosing to file for bankruptcy is not an easy decision, but it may be the best choice for you and your loved ones.
+At Burrow & Associates, we know that bankruptcy can be an extremely challenging process, but our Athens bankruptcy lawyers are dedicated to helping you file for bankruptcy in a stress-free and judgment-free environment.
 Our bankruptcy attorneys in Athens, GA will sit down with you to understand your financial position and goals and advise on the best solution available to you.

 If you would like to learn more about our bankruptcy services, please reach out to our Athens bankruptcy attorney office at (706) 765-2115 and schedule a free consultation to explore all options legally available to you.
 Our bankruptcy attorneys in Athens, GA are dedicated to serving you and your family and making the bankruptcy filing process as smooth as possible.

 Bankruptcy Areas of Law

 Expert Legal Counsel at Our Athens Location:

 Q: How much does an Athens bankruptcy attorney charge?

 The answer to this question depends on whether you are filing a Chapter 7 or a Chapter 13 bankruptcy case.
 There are generally two types of fees to consider when filing a bankruptcy case – the filing fee and the attorney fees.
 The filing fee typically consists of the court cost, the consumer credit counseling course, and the credit report.
 The court charges a fee of $338.00 to file a Chapter 7 and $313.00 to file a Chapter 13.
 Everyone that files a bankruptcy case must take a consumer credit counseling course within 180 days before filing.
 Most firms, including Burrow & Associates, allow you to take this course in the office when you sign up as a client or take it via the internet.
 Typically, the fee for this course is less than $25.00.